wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.8.2 =
+* Remove `frameborder` attribute (except for IE) on Tweet & Like iframes to support W3C validation against HTML5 themes
+* Note:
+ * The `scrolling` attribute is considered obsolete in HTML5 but is needed to prevent scrollbars from appearing over Like & Tweet buttons
+ * AddToAny still outputs semantic and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code
+* Update icons and fix transparency issues on dark backgrounds
+ * AIM
+ * Amazon
+ * Netlog
+ * Orkut
+ * StumbleUpon
+ * WordPress
+ * Yahoo Messenger

 = .9.9.8.1 =
 * Add WordPress Must-Use plugin support for WordPress Multisite Networks